danilhendrasr/danilhendrasr/README.md

 Day to day job?
 TypeScript & React.

 Hobby?
 I pretty much use just about anything, from Java, to C++, to Python and beyond.
-Anything that interests me.
+Anything that interests me or anything that suits the job.

 📫 Hit me up at: